 How To Make The PCB Trace Support Peak Current?
 Most homemade DIY PCB Prototypes may not withstand peak currents, at least not for a long time.
 This is because all through their making process, the greatest consideration is basic functionality for a proof of concept.

 A professional PCB design should be 5rable to cope with peak currents and other currents anticipated in the circuit.
 These include Overcurrent, Short-circuit, and Peak currents.
 When the circuit experiences some Overcurrent, the circuit traces should let the Overcurrent Protection circuit shut down without the traces blowing up.
 A professional PCB Circuit should also be able to handle a short circuit.
 This makes it possible to repair or recover the PCB from the damage since only such components as fuse will get damaged.

-Peak currents can be experienced especially when you just power up the circuit.
+Peak currents can be experienced, especially when you power up the circuit.
 An example of such a circuit is the motor driver circuit.
-The instance when you power the circuit, the current rises up to some peak value.
+The instance when you power the circuit, the current rises to some peak value.
 After a short time, t, the current drops to some steady value.
 This steady value can be referred to as the operating current.
 The circuit design should be such that it can withstand this inrush current.
 Generally, the thickest and the widest traces which are far apart from each other are always preferred.
 However, there is always a size limitation and the achievable quality of the PCB.
 The smaller the PCB, the harder it becomes to keep it safe from peak currents.